 titled Hello from Russia.
 The message was short

-two tigerbells in Tver region in November 2011.
-If you are still
+bells in Tver region in November 2011.
+If you are still interested

-tiger bells.
-The potato field is located near Tver, about 150 km.
+bells.
+The potato field is located near Tver, about 150 km. north

 mailed three links to announcements of tiger bells and

 East, from the 15th-16th century, with jade beads